zhyever/PatchFusion/README.md

 - `--gray-scale`: If set, the output will be a grayscale depth map.
 If omitted, a color palette is applied to the depth map by default.
 - `--image-raw-shape`: Specify the original dimensions of the input image.
 Input images will be resized to this resolution before being processed by PatchFusion.
 Default: `2160 3840`.
 - `--patch-split-num`: Define how the input image is divided into smaller patches for processing.
 Default: `4 4`. ([Check more introductions](./docs/user_infer.md))
+- `--process-num`: Batch size when processing the inference patchs.
+It will speed up the inference with the cost of gpu memory when increasing the number.
+Default: `2`.

 ### Example Usage:
 Below is an example command that demonstrates how to run the inference process: